 I am an associate professor of Restoration and eighteenth-century British literature at Simon Fraser University.
 My research and teaching interests include theatre and performance studies, comedy, women writers, and print culture.

-My book, Prologues and Epilogues of Restoration Theater: Gender and Comedy, Performance and Print, was published by Delaware in 2013, and came out in paperback in 2015.
+My first book, Prologues and Epilogues of Restoration Theater: Gender and Comedy, Performance and Print, was published by Delaware in 2013, and came out in paperback in 2015.
 Accompanying over ninety per cent of all performed and printed plays between 1660 and 1714, prologues and epilogues–customized comic verses that promoted the play–evolved into essential theatrical elements, and they both contributed to and reflected a performer’s success.
 Once dismissed by scholars as formulaic, prologues and epilogues should be included in scholars’ analyses of Restoration and eighteenth-century plays in order for us to understand how Restoration audiences consumed plays.